 A copy of their employment contract (signed and duty stamped by the Inland Revenue Board) and job description

 Copies of their highest educational certificates (translated into English) and a Certified True Copy (CTC) by the Embassy/High Commission/Consulate General in Malaysia, or the HR head of the hiring company.
 The certificates must also be apostilled by the relevant authorities in the applicant's home country

 The supporting document from the approving agency or regulatory body (if applicable)

 Any other documents specified during the application process

-Once all the documents have been received, the Hiring Company will lodge the application and the review process will begin.
+Once all the documents have been received, the Hiring Company will lodge the application form and the review process will begin.